MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ```

 - The principalId is the user id associated with the token sent by the client.
-- If the API uses a usage plan and the apiKeySource is set to AUTHORIZER, the lambda authorizer output must include the usage plan's API keys as the `usageIdentifierKey` property value- The principalId is the user id associated with the token sent by the client.
+- If the API uses a usage plan and the apiKeySource is set to authoriser, the lambda authoriser output must include the usage
+  plan's API keys as the `usageIdentifierKey` property value- The principalId is the user id associated with the token sent by the client.
-- If the API uses a usage plan and the apiKeySource is set to AUTHORIZER, the lambda authorizer output must include the usage plan's API keys as the `usageIdentifierKey` property value
+- If the API uses a usage plan and the apiKeySource is set to authoriser, the lambda authoriser output must include the usage plan's API keys as the `usageIdentifierKey` property value

 ### Verifying tokens